 Octopus Titan VCT

-Octopus Titan VCT is now open, seeking to raise up to £120 million with an over-allotment facility of up to £80 million.
+Octopus Titan VCT seeks to raise up to £120 million with an over-allotment facility of up to £80 million.

 The UK's largest VCT, Octopus Titan launched in 2007.
 It has 57 companies in the portfolio and assets of around £425 million.
 It focuses on early-stage growth orientated businesses, which are by nature high risk.

 There are three ways to invest.
 You can make a one-off investment using new money.
 You can set up a monthly direct debit (minimum £1,000).
 You can also now invest by transferring an existing ISA: see how.

 Read important documents and apply